It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Banking Systems

 U.S. firms seeking to finance major portions of their capital investment outside the United States may find capital available in Italy.
-As of December 2021, there were 456 banks in Italy, 18 fewer than in December 2020.
-Of these, 81 are foreign banks.
-Currently, the country’s largest private banks, by assets are Intesa Sanpaolo and UniCredit Group.
-These two banks combined accounted for over half of total bank assets in Italy and are a principal source of credit information.
+As of December 2021, there were 448 banks in Italy, 8 fewer than in December 2021.
+Of these, 85 are foreign banks.
+Currently, the country’s largest private banks by assets are Intesa Sanpaolo and UniCredit.
+These two banks dominate the sector in Italy and are a principal source of credit information.
 U.S. bank branches in Italy can also assist in financing capital investment.

 Italy’s banking sector has undergone significant consolidation since the mid-nineties, decreasing from about 1,000 banks through mergers, takeovers or asset transfers, liquidations, or the conversion of a bank into a financial company, which involved 60% of total Italian banking assets.
 The government is taking steps to encourage the consolidation process to continue to boost the international competitiveness of the Italian banking sector.